Text Recruiting – Everything You Need to Know

 • Don't – text job seekers who've said they don't want to receive text messages (or have since opted out).
 This could land you in trouble with regulatory bodies.

-• Don't – send too many recruiting text messages (you don't want your messages to be seen as spammy).
+• Don't – send too many recruiting text messages to candidates (you don't want your messages to be seen as spammy).
 Reserve texts for job openings you know the candidate will be ideal for.

 • Don't – use too many emojis, as this can look unprofessional.
 Use one at most, preferably in a follow-up text, once you've got a rapport with the candidate.

 • Don't – use text messages to inform a candidate they've been unsuccessful.
-Call them and give them verbal feedback instead.
+Phone calls are best for this purpose.
+Give them verbal feedback instead.

 Recruitment text message templates

-To give you more of an idea of the ways you can use text messaging for the recruitment process, take a look at these examples below:
+To give you more of an idea of the ways you can use text messaging for the hiring process, take a look at these recruiting text message examples below.

 Hi [First Name], Sara here from Harper's Recruitment.
 I have an opportunity for the role of [Job Title] that you'd be perfect for.
 Could we have a quick chat?

 Hi [First Name], thank you for your job application.
-I'd like to invite you for an interview on [Date] at [Time].
+I'd like to invite you for a video interview via Zoom on [Date] at [Time].
 Please reply to confirm.

 Hi [First Name], just a friendly reminder that your scheduled job interview is tomorrow at [Time].
 The client looks forward to meeting you.